How to calculate forecast accuracy and forecast error

 While the forecast bias shows whether your overall forecast accuracy was good, it doesn’t show how significant the error was when reviewing multiple items or long periods.

-2. Mean absolute deviation MAD forecasting calculation
+2. Mean absolute deviation (MAD) forecast accuracy calculation

 A common way to work out forecast error is to calculate the Mean Absolute Deviation (MAD).
 This shows the deviation of forecasted demand from actual demand in units.